 About Anne G. Morgan

-Anne G. Morgan (she/her/hers) is a dramaturg, an arts leader, and a new play advocate.
+Anne G. Morgan (she/her/hers) is an award-winning dramaturg and arts leader.
 She currently works as the Programs Director for the National New Play Network, an alliance of professional theaters that collaborate in innovative ways to develop, produce, and extend the life of new plays.

-Anne lives with her husband and daughter in Westerly, Rhode Island.
+Anne lives with her husband and daughter in Rhode Island.